SimplyPhy/Cat-Clicker-Pro/README.md

-# Cat Clicker Premium Vanilla
+# Cat Clicker Premium Pro

-Here's Ben's solution for Cat Clicker Premium from [Udacity's Javascript Design Patterns course](https://www.udacity.com/course/javascript-design-patterns--ud989).
+This is Ben's (Udacity's Javascript Design Patterns course instructor) version of Cat Clicker Premium, using an MVC format.
+I've added an admin mode to his project.

 Clone the repo and open up `index.html` in your browser of choice.